rigelrozanski/concept-ranch/quac/README.md

  - the SPLIT keyword takes the most recent above tags AS WELL AS any new provided tags "SPLIT newtag1,newtag2"

+### Using the browser

+the tag browser can be accessed through `qu ls`, Once launched the following commands can be used:
+ `q` - quit
+ `h` - go to previous list
+ `j` - move down list
+ `k` - move up list
+ `l` - find associated tags to the current list item (as well as highlighted tags) `Ctrl-l` - highlight the previous tag and drill to associated tags `f` - find associated files with current highlighted tags `Enter` - Either open the highlighted file, or all files associated with the highlighted tags

 ### License

 Quick Ideas is released under the Apache 2.0 license.